REFINED CONTINUITY IN A MILANESE INTERIOR

-Located on the third floor, in an elegant 1950s building, the apartment occupies an area of 170 m2 with two bedrooms, a study room, two bathrooms and a long corridor connecting the living room with the kitchen.
-This last element is the main planimetric issue to be solved, represents in fact the key to our intervention.
+Located on the third floor of an elegant 1950’s building, the apartment spans 170 sqm and includes two bedrooms, a study, two bathrooms, and a long corridor that connects the living room to the kitchen.
+This corridor, a key spatial element, also posed the primary design challenge becoming the focal point of our intervention.

-The main rooms of the house are redesigned with a view to greater rationalization and functionality, adapting them to the needs of the family that will live there.
+The apartment's main rooms have been redesigned for greater rationality and functionality, tailored to the needs of the family who will inhabit the space.

-The choice of new materials and colours was mainly generated by the presence of a white Carrara marble flooring of the living room and by the frames realized in Douglas wood.
+The choice of materials and colors was driven by the existing white Carrara marble flooring in the living room and the original Douglas window frames.

 DATA